 autism information, education, training and support

-- What are the trends in iPad use and for what purposes (e.g., communication, leisure skills for individuals with autism?
+- Identify trends in iPad use and for what purposes (e.g., communication, leisure skills for individuals with autism.

 Additional topics for future research:

-- Investigating the relationship between parents’ perceptions and Eden’s perceptions of student progress?
+- Investigate the relationship between parents’ perceptions and Eden’s perceptions of student progress.
 What factors contribute to a high alignment between parent and Eden’s perceptions of student progress?

 college prep "no excuses" charter school